 There are six valve boxes along the pipeline from Tampa Bay to Mobile Bay, including one in Tampa Bay, one approximately 15 miles offshore from the Tampa pass, and the next closest at roughly 100 miles offshore.
 To our surprise the valve boxes have significantly less relief than some of the other pipeline sections.

 Below are sonar images of the two offshore valve boxes closest to the Tampa pass.
 For size perspective the exterior of the pipe is approximately 44″.

 Our recommendation is try different spots along the pipeline.
 There are countless large rock piles, section of exposed pipeline, and trenches that look promising.

 With the chart we are also releasing our sonar data that you can load and view in Google Earth.
 We are not releasing sonar data for the mitigation sites, only coordinates.
-The chart is available here and the code PIPELINE may be used for 25% off the chart through this weekend.
-The code TAMPASPRING will give you 10% off all Tampa charts and is good through this weekend as well.
+The chart is available here.

 If you’d like to learn more about the GNGS pipeline, we found the following useful in our research:

 Dupont, Jennifer Maria.
 “Ecological Dynamics of Livebottom Ledges and Artificial Reefs on the Inner Central West Florida Shelf.”
 University of South Florida, 2009.
 University of South Florida Library, digital.lib.usf.edu/SFS0027158/00001.